 Each student has a spiritual director.
-During regular meetings with their director, students are encouraged to develop personal prayer as a means of growing in relationship with God.
+During regular meetings with their director, students are encouraged to develop personal and community prayer, and participation in public liturgy as a means of growing in relationship with God and neighbor.

 All students participate in faith formation sessions in small formation communities to grow in faith, prayer, and Church teachings.